FormulaCompiler.jl

 Core Model Evaluation

-• Perfect zero allocations: modelrow!() and direct compiled() calls are guaranteed 0 bytes after warmup
+• Zero allocations: modelrow!() and direct compiled() calls are 0 bytes after warmup

-• Performance: ~50ns per row across all formula complexities
+• Performance: Fast per-row evaluation across all formula complexities

 Derivative Operations